Manuel Rodríguez (pitcher): Tampa Bay Rays

 On August 1, 2023, the Cubs traded Rodríguez, Adrian Sampson, and international free agent bonus pool space to the Tampa Bay Rays in exchange for Josh Roberson.
 In 15 games for the Triple–A Durham Bulls, he posted a 3.06 ERA with 24 strikeouts across 17 2/3 innings of work.

 On November 6, 2023, the Rays added Rodríguez to their 40-man roster to prevent him from reaching minor league free agency.
 He was optioned to Triple–A Durham to begin the 2024 season.

 Rodríguez made 31 appearances for the Rays to begin the 2025 season, registering a 1-2 record and 2.08 ERA with 25 strikeouts across 30 1/3 innings pitched.
 On June 11, 2025, Rodríguez was placed on the injured list with a right forearm strain.
 While on rehabilitation assignment with Durham, he began experiencing elbow soreness, and was transferred to the 60-day injured list on July 22.
 On July 26, it was announced that Rodríguez would require season-ending elbow surgery to repair his right flexor tendon.

+On August 23, 2026, Rodríguez was activated for his season debut and return from surgery.